uzairmukadam/Trend-Sage/README.md

 - Engineers features like moving averages, exponential moving averages, and RSI.
 - Generates price forecasts using ARIMA-based models.
 - Modularized pipeline for extensibility and reuse.
+- Automated analysis.
+- Flask application to visualize the analysis.

 ---